-With the release of Netflix’s new docuseries Conversations with a Killer: The Ted Bundy Tapes and the world premiere of Extremely Wicked, Shockingly Evil and Vile (which stars Zac Efron) at Sundance on January 26, Ted Bundy is sure to be a dominating topic of conversation soon.
-Of course Bundy is at the center of both the Netflix true-crime series and the movie, but there is another figure who plays an important role in the docuseries and the film: Bundy's girlfriend Elizabeth Kloepfer.
+With the release of Netflix’s new docuseries Conversations with a Killer: The Ted Bundy Tapes and the Netflix premiere of the controversial Extremely Wicked, Shockingly Evil and Vile on May 3, Ted Bundy is once again a dominating topic of conversation.
+Of course Bundy is at the center of both the Netflix true-crime series and the movie, but there is another figure who serves as the basis for the Zac Efron-starring movie: Bundy's girlfriend Elizabeth Kloepfer.

 Kloepfer, who is portrayed by Lily Collins in the thriller, was in a relationship with the serial killer while he was committing the violent crimes in the Northwest during the 1970s.
-Conversations with a Killer: The Ted Bundy Tapes, which is composed of more than 100 hours of audiotaped interviews with Bundy and on-camera interviews with journalists and lawyers who interacted with him, also includes audio of Kloepfer’s attempt to warn the police about Bundy being involved in the deaths of multiple women.
+In the film, it turns out that Kloepfer, while in love with Bundy, did attempt to turn him into police early in their relationship in connection with a string of murders in Seattle, where they both lived.
+Conversations with a Killer: The Ted Bundy Tapes, which is composed of more than 100 hours of audiotaped interviews with Bundy and on-camera interviews with journalists and lawyers who interacted with him, also includes audio of that attempt by Kloepfer.
+Here's what the doc explains:

 Kloepfer Attempts To Become A Whistle-Blower